ARM-software/acle/main/acle.md

 This would indicate that the result registers should be used as if the type had been passed as the first argument.
-The implementation should not complain if the attribute is applied inappropriately (i.e. where insufficient registers are available) it might be a template instance.
+The implementation should not complain if the attribute is applied inappropriately (that is, where insufficient registers are available) it might be a template instance.

 ### Custom calling conventions